liplum/Meditree/backend-js/README.md

 {
   "removeHidden": true, // Remove hidden files and folders from the entire tree.
   "removeSize": true, // Remove size information from the minified output.
-  "removePath": true // Remove path from the minified output.
 }
 ```